Carlos Aguiar Retes

 Carlos Aguiar Retes ([ˈkaɾlos aˈɣjaɾ ˈretes]; born 9 January 1950) is a Mexican cardinal of the Catholic Church who serves as the Archbishop of Mexico City.
 He has served as an officer of the Mexican Episcopal Conference and the Latin American Episcopal Conference (CELAM) and been president of both.
 He helped draft the landmark mission statement CELAM issued at the close of its 2007 conference in Aparecida.
 He was archbishop of Tlalnepantla from 2009 to 2017 and Bishop of Texcoco from 1997 to 2009.
 David Agren of the Catholic News Service calls him a "longtime ally" of Pope Francis who combines "intellectual finesse with a pastoral passion".

 Biography

-Aguiar Retes was born on 9 January 1950, in Tepic, Mexico, the second of their six children.
+Aguiar Retes was born on 9 January 1950, in Tepic, Mexico, the second of six children.
 His parents were Carlos Aguiar Manjarrez and María Teresa Retes Pérez-Sandi.
 He studied Humanities and Philosophy at the Seminary of Tepic, graduating in 1969, and theology at the Pontifical Seminary of Montezuma in Montezuma, New Mexico, in the United States through 1972, and at the Seminary of Tula, Hidalgo, finishing in 1973.